SNHU Alumna Krysta Lewis Launches Organic Cosmetics Company

 After doing more market research and wrapping up her degree at SNHU, Lewis began contacting laboratories and talking with chemists about ways to incorporate the natural ingredients she wanted into compositions that would still be high-performance.

-Aisling launched in April 2016 but got a boost four months before that when Lewis contacted Alpha Loft, a business incubator and accelerator program in Manchester, N.H.
-Joshua Cyr, Alpha Loft's director of education and acceleration, said the Accelerate NH is a 14-week program focused on mentoring, education, research and networking for young businesses.
+Aisling launched in April 2016 but got a boost four months before that when Lewis contacted Alpha Loft, a business incubator and accelerator program in Manchester, New Hampshire.
+Joshua Cyr, Alpha Loft’s director of education and acceleration, said the Accelerate NH is a 14-week program focused on mentoring, education, research and networking for young businesses.

 “It’s been one of the most rewarding experiences ever because as an entrepreneur you feel a little alone because you’re working for yourself,” Lewis said.
 “Although you’re seeing people, you don’t have that community.
 So that’s one thing it’s added to my life right now.”